 *You can use whatever bulgur you like.
 My mother finds extra-coarse bulgur at her Greek market, which I love, but this might be hard to find in a regular grocery store.

-2. Meanwhile, finely dice the onion (see this video for guidance if you are looking for some).
+- Meanwhile, finely dice the onion.
 Mince the white and light green portion of the scallions.
 Mince the chives.
 Small dice the cucumber.
 Halve or quarter the cherry tomatoes, depending on their size.
 Mince (roughly mince) the parsley.
 Mince the mint.